Toddlers are rough. And messy. And pukey. Plus, they like to through tantrums.

 If there are spots with food or other materials stuck to it, use more soap.

-Doing this loosened up some stuck-on debris, so I went back and swept it again after washing with a rag.
+Doing this loosened up some stuck-on debris, so I went back and swept it again after washing it with a rag.

 5. Clean Off the Harness

-The harness is BY FAR the nastiest part of any car seat.
+The harness is, BY FAR, the nastiest part of any car seat.
 Food, drinks, and vomit can easily become stuck on it.

 First, try wiping the harness and buckles down with a wet rag.
 For hard to remove gunk, use an old toothbrush and a butter knife to scrape off.
 Use dish soap on spots that won’t come clean with water alone.